kiyanaw/kiyanaw-backend/docs/AARON-DAN-DISCUSSION.md

 ## LIST OF TECH DEBT ITEMS
-- get local changes pushed up from Aaron's laptop
+X get local changes pushed up from Aaron's laptop
-- get project deploying
+X get project deploying
-- you can't delete a transcription you don't own
+X you can't delete a transcription you don't own
 - user management refactor
   - not exposing all user profiles when adding editors
   - ** users should have to sign up by email, not username (wait for migration)